OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

-Then we define our html template as string
+Then we define our html template as string:

 ```fsharp